 The Doctor of Philosophy program in biostatistics requires a minimum of 79 s.h. of graduate credit, including credit from a master's degree.

-The Doctor of Philosophy in biostatistics requires the following work.
+The Ph.D. with a major in biostatistics requires the following work.

 Master of Science Background